boxysean/notion-german-anki/README.md

 1. Run `main.py --token xyz` to generate a deck called `output.apkg`
 2. Import `output.apkg` into Anki on computer
 3. Sync Anki to main database

+### Roadmap

+- [ ] Deal with German synonyms (each card must be a one-to-N answer).
+I would need to collect all the entries and make synonyms.
+- [ ] Add sentences to deck, if they exist.
+- [x] Add part of speech demarcation to cards.